kellywerks/sandwiches/README.md

 ## Contributing

 Please make pull requests by adding your markdown sandwich recipe and also adding a title, link, and description as part of this `README.md`.
 Add your recipe in alphabetical order.
 All pull requests will be subject to evaluation of taste and *'sandwich-ness'*.
-Consider reading [Is This a Sandwich?](https://medium.com/@kmikeym/is-this-a-sandwich-50b1317eb3f5) by Mr. Mike Merrill if you are unsure whether your contribution is actually a sandwich.
+Consider reading [Is This a Sandwich?](https://medium.com/@kmikeym/is-this-a-sandwich-50b1317eb3f5) by Mr. Mike Merrill if you are unsure whether your contribution is actually a sandwich.  ***This is a sample addition to the README file in the working copy on the laptop drive - KB 9/21/14 2:04pm***

 ## License